 Acceleration Programme

-Applications for the first cohort are open from 18 February to 15 March 2026.
+Applications for the second cohort are open from 22 May to 30 June 2026 (updated with extended deadline)

 1. Introduction